-- M539 Introduction to Music Bibliography (2 cr.) - HISP S491 Elementary Spanish for Graduate Students (3 cr.)
+- M539 Introduction to Music Bibliography (2 cr.) - M538 Survey of Guitar Literature (2 cr.)

 Harp Master of Music in Performance

 Bachelor's degree in music or its demonstrated equivalent.
 For additional information, see "Admission Requirements" in the Graduate Division section of this bulletin.